Splott War Memorial, St Saviour’s, Splott Road

 Private, 3rd Battalion, Welsh Regiment (Service Number 19014)

-Millard Fillmore ‘Phil’ Jones was born on 20th June 1892 in Cardiff to William Jones, a ship’s donkeyman (engineer) and Maria Jones, née James, originally from Merthyr.
+Millard Fillmore ‘Phil’ Jones was born on 20 Jun 1892 in Cardiff to William Jones, a ship’s donkeyman (engineer) and Maria Jones née James, originally from Merthyr.
 In his early years he lived at 34 Pontypridd Street.
-He was baptised at St Saviour’s on April 25th 1898 on the same day as his brother William and sister Gladys.
-By 1911 the family are living at 74 Adeline Street, Splott and Phil is working as a coal haulier.
-Later that year he is working as a porter on the railways.
+He was baptised at St Saviour’s on 25 Apr 1898 on the same day as his brother William and sister Gladys.
+By 1911 the family are living at 74 Adeline Street, Splott and Phil was working as a coal haulier.
+Later that year he was working as a porter on the railways.
 He served in the 3rd Welsh Regiment.
-He died on 17th December 1916 aged 24.
-He is recorded in the Commonwealth War Graves Commission record.
+He died on 17th Dec 1916, aged 24.
 He is buried at Cathays Cemetery (grave I 471).
 The grave records that he died at Kinmel Park which was a large military camp near Abergele, north Wales.
-Records show that he died of a brain hemorrhage.
+Records show that he died of cerebral haemorrhage.
 He may have been transferred there after being injured elsewhere.
 The grave also records he was part of the B.E.F.
 The British Expeditionary Force fought on the Western Front in France in WWI.
-The family have pieced together the history
+He is remembered on the Splott War Memorial.
+Commonwealth War Graves Commission record.

 W H JONES